 Shoes and other details

-Again, this in part goes back to how I shop.
+Again, this, in part, goes back to how I shop.
 I have purchased some cute lightweight shoes.
-I like Skechers, but this is not an endorsement.
+I like Skechers.
 There are certainly other brands.
-I have one pair that are suited for most pant styles and one dressier pair that I can wear with a skirt or dress.
+I have one pair that is suited for most pant styles and one dressier pair that I can wear with a skirt or dress.
 On this trip, I also packed a pair of sandals.

 I pack all the shoes in the outer pockets of the bag.
 If they don’t all fit, I wrap them in plastic bags and stuff them anywhere I can find room.
 Throw caution to the wind.
 Separate the pair if necessary.
 They won’t get lonely.

-If there is any magic to my packing this is it.
-I wear all the heaviest items: a second pair of jeans, a sweater, a second jacket or if the first doesn’t fit in the luggage I wear that.
-If I want tennis shoes or boots on the trip, I wear them.
+If there is any magic to my packing this is it: I wear all the heaviest items: a second pair of jeans, a sweater, a second jacket, or if the first doesn’t fit in the luggage, I wear that.
+If I want tennis shoes or boots on a trip, I wear them.
 This helps keep both the bulk and the weight of your bag down.

 A Final Word

 This brings me to a detail that should not be overlooked; the weight of the bag.
 When you pack this many garments in a suitcase it gets heavy.
 I mean it can get really heavy.
 Remember you have to be able to lift this thing over your head to put it in the overhead compartment.
 Consider your abilities.
 If you have a bad back or some other ailment you may want to consider checking the bag.
 If you know you don’t have good upper body strength, again, consider checking your bag.
 Be honest with yourself about your limitations.
 What’s the point of being able to pack everything into a carry-on if it becomes more of a burden than checking your luggage?